 - Oystercatchers nest along the shores of Puerto Egas, Santiago Island.

 - Lava lizards initiate mating rituals until November

-- Cetaceans (whales & dolphins) are more likely to be observed, specially off the western coast of Isabela Island
+- Whales and dolphins are more likely to be observed, especially off the western coast of Isabela Island.

 - Great month to see the four stages of nesting in blue-footed boobies: eggs, chicks, juveniles and subadults